conyx/boxee.scad/README.md

   opening easier (the healthcare symbol visible on the walls in the photo is a negative volume added in the slicer software).
 - **[Hardware box](examples/hardware_box)** — organizer for small screws and
   nuts, hinged together and lockable by a latch with snap lock.
+Needs two 2.5 × 30 mm screws with nuts for the hinges.
 - **[Tool box](examples/tool_box)** — box for iFixit tools with a lip and magnetic lid (the screwdriver pattern visible on the lid in the photo was added in the slicer software).
+Needs four 4 × 4 mm cylindrical magnets.

 <img src="examples/4x3.jpg" width="600">